IrynaStein/my-repository-example/README.md

-I dont know if this is going to work but I am doing me best
+I dont know if this is going to work but I am doing my best